-You may have established from our 6 step wheel alignment evaluation that you have some issues.
-Now it is important to understand how these issues can impact negatively on the drive of your vehicle.
+Following our 6 step wheel alignment evaluation, you may have diagnosed some wheel alignment issues.
+It's important to understand how these issues can impact negatively on the drive of your vehicle.

-Looking at the illustration below in Fig 3, if a car is constantly trying to pull left or right the driver has to correct this pull all the time.
-This will over time have an effect on their concentration.
-Over long journeys this could lead to motoring mistakes and errors.
+Looking at the illustration below in figure 3, if a car is constantly trying to pull left or right, the driver has to correct this pull all the time.
+This will over time have an effect on the drivers' concentration.
+Over long journeys, this could lead to motoring mistakes and errors.

-Wheel alignment settings are designed in to the vehicle geometry to give the most comfortable ride with the optimum road handling.
+Wheel alignment or tracking settings are designed into the vehicle geometry, giving the most comfortable ride with the optimum road handling.
 This achieves the lowest rolling resistance for the tyres.
-With the correct wheel alignment for your vehicle you will achieve the best fuel consumption figures.
+With correct wheel alignment, your vehicle will achieve the best fuel consumption figures.

-The cost of tyres is a constant investment for the motorist.
-Most people do not understand that the modern tyre is a very technical and integral part of the vehicle.
+The cost of tyres is a constant investment for motorists.
+Most people do not understand that modern tyres are a very technical and integral part of the vehicle.
 For the tyre to work to its full design potential, the correct alignment settings for the vehicle must be used for the tyre to have the full contact to the road.
 This way you will get the maximum life from your tyres.

 A Wheel misalignment of 2mm

 B Line of travel taken by car forcing misaligned tyre to go straight